NomicFoundation/hardhat/docs/guides/vscode-tests.md

 ```

 Now, you can set a shortcut for this VS Code command `test-explorer.run-test-at-cursor`, and you
-will be to run the test you are currently editing with it.
+will be able to run the test you are currently editing with it.

 ## Running TypeScript test